CERTIFICATE OF DEPOSITS

 INDIVIDUAL RETIREMENT ACCOUNTS

 Each year you are eligible to contribute up to 100% of your compensation or $5,500.00, whichever is less.
-There are individual and spousal accounts available.
+These are opened in individual names only.
 The Economic Growth and Tax Relief Reconciliation Act (EGTRRA) of 2001 allows for “catch-up” provisions for those who attained age 50 or older by the end of their taxable year.
 The following shows the amounts allowed.
 Click here for our rates.

 Tax Year Catch-up Amount